 Faculty Biography | Bernice Garnett

-Bernice Garnett is a public health prevention scientist interested in childhood obesity and eating disorders prevention, bullying, discrimination and harassment, youth health disparities and community based participatory research.
+Bernice Garnett is a public health prevention scientist interested in childhood obesity and eating disorders prevention, bullying, discrimination and harassment, youth health disparities, food access and food security, community based participatory research and school climate.
 School based health promotion and community strategies to promote health and wellness are a central focus of her work.
 She is interested in integrating interdisciplinary public health undergraduate training in teacher education and other traditional undergraduate disciplines.
+Bernice Garnett is a faculty member of the Food Systems Initiative at the University of Vermont and a member of the Vermont Harassment, Hazing and Bullying Prevention Advisory Council.

 Areas of Expertise:

-Adolescent Development; Mental Health; Race and Racism; Research Methods; Sport, Fitness and Health
+Adolescent Development; Mental Health; Race and Racism; Research Methods; School Transformation

 - Adolescent Health and Public Health: Research focused on comprehensive, place-based and theoretically informed interventions to promote childhood healthy weight across racially/ethnically diverse populations.
 Bullying prevention and the intersection with discrimination and harassment among youth.